drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 Species in state/control vectors
 ~~~~~~~~~~~~~

+A key feature of CHEEREIO is its distinction between "control" and "state" vectors, following work by `Kazuyuki Miyazaki <https://science.jpl.nasa.gov/people/Miyazaki/>`__.
+The state vector should consist of all concentrations relevant to the problem at hand as well as the emissions of interest (e.g. large chemical families).
+The control vector should be a subset of the state vector, and represents concentrations and the same emissions of interest that the user believes can reasonably be updated on the basis of observations.
+In many cases the control vector and state vector are identical, but removing some species from the control vector can help CHEEREIO handle ensemble behavior.
+Although the entire state vector is used to calculate the concentration and emissions update, **only the control vector is actually updated.** In practice, this distinction helps tamp down on noise and create well-behaved assimilations.

 * STATE_VECTOR_CONC: Species from the restart files to be included in the state vector.
 It is generally recommended to include a fairly wide range of species that might affect the species you are mainly interested in, but not so large a range that you end up analyzing noise.
 Given as an array.
 This is an example for NO\ :sub:`x` data assimilation:
 ::